 Math Placement Test

-The Math Placement Test determines your placement into Math courses at UMBC.
-Your Math placement also affects which Science courses you can take at UMBC.
-The Math Placement Test is administered through ALEKS and uses their ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment.
+The Math Placement Test helps determine which math course you should take first at UMBC.
+(Your mathematics placement also affects which science courses you can take at UMBC.)
+The Math Placement Test is administered through a system called ALEKS and uses the ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment.
+Testing is available 24 hours a day, and students can take the test whenever they choose on their own computer.
+Students need instructions to access the test.
 All students are required to take the Math Placement Test unless they have any course credit or exam scores that would exempt them from testing.
+(See FAQ “Can I skip the Math Placement Test?”)

 The ALEKS PPL Math Placement Test covers topics in numerical operations, algebraic operations, geometry, and trigonometry.
-It is a 30 question adaptive test designed to accurately assess your current Math ability and to determine which Math course should be your first Math course at UMBC.
+It is a 30-question adaptive test designed to accurately assess your current mathematics knowledge and to determine which mathematics course should be your first at UMBC.
 You will have 2 hours and 30 minutes to complete the ALEKS PPL Math Placement Test.
 Calculators and outside resources are not allowed on the exam.
-After you complete the test, you will see your score and Math Placement.
+After you complete the test, you will see your score and Math Placement within 48 business hours.

-You may be exempt from the Math Placement Test if you have credit that transfers EXACTLY as the Math course needed for your major or as a prerequisite to a Math course needed for your major.
-If no specific Math course is required for your major, then you may be exempt based on transfer credit which fulfills the university Math general education requirement (GEP).
+You may be exempt from the Math Placement Test if you have credit that transfers EXACTLY as the Math course needed for your major or as a prerequisite to a math course needed for your major.
+If no specific math course is required for your major, your career goals, or other required STEM courses, then you may be exempt based on transfer credit which fulfills the university mathematics general education requirement (GEP).
+Please check with your advisor.

 Credit may be earned through AP test scores, IB scores, CLEP scores, or transfer credits from an accredited college or university.
 To ensure a smooth registration process, all transfer credit and test scores MUST be on file before you attend Orientation.
 High school AP classes cannot be used to exempt you from testing.